 This is something you should do frequently before games or at home.
 Do it anytime your fear comes up (a quick hack during the game is following shortly).
 And here is how it works.

-- Write down the worst case-scenario of a tournament or game.
-Usually this is a loss, or a non-qualification of some sort.
-What could be consequences of it?
+- Write down the worst-case scenario of a tournament or game.
+Usually, this is a loss or a non-qualification of some sort.
+What could be the consequences of it?
 Get your fantasy going.

-- Now that you have the absolute worst case scenario in front of you, ask yourself what is NOT impacted by this worst case scenario.
-This usually opens my eyes of how unimportant one game is after all.
+- Now that you have the absolute worst-case scenario in front of you, ask yourself what is NOT impacted by this worst-case scenario.
+This usually opens my eyes to how unimportant one game is after all.

-- Remember yourself of one case that was close to this worst case scenario.
+- Remind yourself of one case that was close to this worst-case scenario.
 I’m sure you already suffered tough losses.
 But you are still alive and kicking.
 As Seneca says, we suffer more often in imagination than in reality.

 Here is what this might look like for me:

-- Worst-case scenario: Losing the game and missing out on the World-Cup Qualification spot.
-I will miss out on a great opportunity to play the World Cup.
-I might end up never playing the World Cup again.
+- Worst-case scenario: Losing the game and missing out on the World Cup Qualification spot.
+I will miss out on a great opportunity to play in the World Cup.
+I might end up never playing in the World Cup again.
 My career will be finished.